 provided for in IC 8-1-2-42.7.

+(m) “Estimated cost” means an itemized estimate of a specific project, typically prepared by an engineer or estimator, that is used to determine a projects scope, feasibility, and to allocate budgets.

-(k) "FERC" means the Federal Energy Regulatory Commission.
+(n) "FERC" means the Federal Energy Regulatory Commission.

-(l) "FERC Uniform System of Accounts" means the rules and regulations governing the classification of accounts applicable to a utility as adopted by FERC and adopted by reference by the commission for Indiana utilities.
+(o) "FERC Uniform System of Accounts" means the rules and regulations governing the classification of accounts applicable to a utility as adopted by FERC and adopted by reference by the commission for Indiana utilities.

-(m) “Forward-looking test period” means a twelve (12) month period that:
+(p) “Forward-looking test period” means a twelve (12) month period that:

 (1) is the basis of projected data, and